cujojs/curl/README.md

 ================

 curl.js is a small and very fast AMD-compliant asynchronous loader.
-Size: 4.7KB (2.3KB gzipped) using Google's Closure Compiler.
+Size: 5KB (2.5KB gzipped) using Google's Closure Compiler.

-If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use the version with the js! plugin built in.
+If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use a version with the js! plugin built in.
 You may also want to build-in the domReady module.
 The combined curl+js+domReady loader is still only 6.5KB (3KB gzipped).